 On 26 May 1908, Mirza Ghulam Ahmad died and he was buried in Qadian, India.

-The fact is that Jesus’ tomb is empty.
-Jesus rose again from the dead.
-Jesus is alive.
-I invite you to follow Jesus Christ, the Son of God.
-You should begin by reading the gospel of Mark.
+The fact is that Mirza Ghulam Ahmad was wrong about the real Jesus of history.
+Jesus’ tomb is empty.
+Jesus rose again from the dead and is alive.
+I invite you to learn about the Jesus of history and read the gospel of Mark.

 Learn how a former Ahmadiyya Muslim became a Christian

 Nabeel Qureshi was a devout Ahmadiyya Muslim, but came to know the true Messiah, Jesus.

 - Yohanan Friedmann, “Ahmadiyya.”
 Encyclopaedia of the Qurʾān.
 General Editor: Jane Dammen McAuliffe [Leiden and Boston: Brill, 2005], CD-ROM version.